doc-ai/tensorio/README.md

 #### Inference

 Prediction with Tensor/IO can often be done with as little as five lines of code.
-The TensorFlow Lite backend supports deep networks and a range of convolutional models, and the full TensorFlow backend supports almost any network you can build in python.
+The TensorFlow Lite backend supports deep neural networks and a range of convolutional models, and the full TensorFlow backend supports almost any network you can build in python.
 Performance is impressive.
 MobileNet models execute inference on the iPhone X in ~30ms and can be run in real-time.

 #### Training